A Step by Step Guide Starting a Podcast on Your Blog

 Now, if you have an existing blog, you can spin off a podcast on the same topic quite easily.
 You might need to pick a narrow subsection of your overall topic, though.
 For example, "Marketing" is too broad.
 "Content marketing" is better, but still too broad.
 "B2B blog marketing" might work.

-Competitive Research on YouTube
+Competitive Research On Youtube

 You can always expand upon your topic later on when you've covered all your core content and have built an audience that will follow you into spinoff topics.
 It's hard to attract an audience to something with no core theme, though, which is why you need to start narrow.